 The justification for deeming two-character ASCII ineligible is clearly stated in Section 2.2.1.3.2 as excerpted above: “to avoid conflicting with current and future country codes based on the ISO 3166-1 standard.”

-Issues
+Curretn Issues

 ISO 3166-1 is not a static reference.
 As new countries and territories are formed/founded and other cease to exist, the standard is amended accordingly.

-Two-letter strings in IDN scripts have already been added to the root through the New gTLD Program
+Two-letter strings in IDN scripts have already been added to the root through the New gTLD Program.

+Potential Options